will-frankland/scheduler/README.md

 # Interview Scheduler

 This app was built using JS, node.js React, Axios, Storybook, Jest and Cypress.
 It is a simple scheduling app that allows users to add, edit and delete interview appointments, the slots will update automatically on the side panel when these actions are performed.

 ## Setup

 Install dependencies with `npm install`.
-This will allow your machine to run the project.
+This will allow your machine to run the project. `npm start` in the root directory will run the server.

+The scheduler app requires the use of scheduler-api which provides a database that scheduler sends api requests to in order to store and access scheduling data.

+Scheduler-api can be accessed at: https://github.com/will-frankland/scheduler-api.
+Please run `npm start` in a seperate terminal window in order to run the db server which will host on localhost8001 once this has been forked and cloned.

+Storybook can be utilized by running `npm run storybook` from the root directory.
+Storybook allows a component isolated view of each step of the project.

+## Dependencies

+- Cypress: Testing program
+- Storybook: UI component builder
+- Babel: JS compiler
+- Axios: JS library to make HTTP requests
+- React: JS library for UI
+- @testing-library/react
+- @testing-library/jest
+- @testing-library/jest-dom

 ## Running Webpack Development Server